Welcome to Squirrels

 Support Assistants: Clare, Jack, Nic, Louise (on a Tuesday)

-The topic this term is 'Ourselves'
+The topic this term is 'Exploring the stars'.
+The termly overview is attached below.

 We are so pleased to say the children are all settling well into Squirrels class and adapting well to new school routines.
 For some of the children - they have moved classroom, for those who have stayed - they have new classmates and for others - they have moved into a completely new school!
 We are so proud of each and everyone of the Squirrels.